dotnet/docs/docs/architecture/microservices/docker-application-development-process/index.md

 ---
 # Development process for Docker-based applications

-*Develop containerized .NET applications the way you like, either IDE focused with Visual Studio and Visual Studio tools for Docker or CLI/Editor focused with Docker CLI and Visual Studio Code.*
+*Develop containerized .NET applications the way you like, either Integrated Development Environment (IDE) focused with Visual Studio and Visual Studio tools for Docker or CLI/Editor focused with Docker CLI and Visual Studio Code.*

 ## Development environment for Docker apps